Virus, stalled economy raise Democratic hopes to take Senate

 In Maine, Collins already faced a difficult reelection following her 2018 support for Brett Kavanaugh, Trump’s controversial Supreme Court pick.
 She’s run positive ads thanking local employers like L.L.
 Bean for producing protective masks, rather than attacking Democratic challenger Sara Gideon, the Maine House speaker.

-One spot by the Democratic-allied Majority Forward denounced Collins for saying Trump “did a lot that was right” early on.
+One spot by the Democratic-allied Majority Forward denounced Collins for saying Trump initially “did a lot that was right.”
 A Collins ad said Gideon allies were “shameless” for politicizing “the worst health and economic crisis in a century.”

 In Montana, Daines is reaching voters with telephone town halls and Facebook chats.
 “I’m focused on ensuring the voice of Montana is heard in federal policy,” he said.

-While Bullock has the spotlight as governor, he’s also coming under pressure from the Trump administration and Daines to ease his statewide stay-at-home order.
+While Bullock has the spotlight as governor, he’s also been pressured by the Trump administration and Daines to ease his statewide stay-at-home order.
 Bullock let some curbs lapse this week, citing health care and economic realities, not politics.

 Volz reported from Helena, Montana.
 AP reporters David Sharp in Portland, Maine, Jonathan J. Cooper in Phoenix, Arizona, and Zeke Miller in Washington contributed to this report.